Tips for helping a tree that looks sick or unhealthy

 Anthracnose

-Description: The term “anthracnose” groups together a number of diseases caused by microscopic fungi.
-Infection is common but damage is usually minor.
-In severe cases, leaves dry up and fall prematurely, fruits rot, and cankers (sores) develop on young twigs of trees and shrubs.
+Description: Anthracnose is a general term for a number of diseases caused by microscopic fungi.
+Infections are common but damage is usually minor.
+In severe cases, leaves dry up and fall prematurely, fruit rots, and cankers (sores) develop on the young twigs of trees and shrubs.
 The incidence of anthracnose fluctuates from year to year, depending on climatic variations.

-Trees in the shade are more affected than those growing in full sun, as their foliage stays moist longer.
+Trees growing in shade are more affected than those in full sun, as their foliage stays damp longer.

 Anthracnose does not usually kill trees but can weaken them.

-Preventive measures: Maintain the vigor of the plants by irrigating them in times of drought.
-Avoid wetting the foliage so as not to favor the dispersal and germination of the spores.
+Preventive measures: Keep your trees healthy by watering them regularly, particularly in times of drought.
+Avoid wetting the foliage to prevent the dispersal and germination of spores.

 Pick up and dispose of fallen leaves to reduce disease spread.